dynatrace-ace/bug-busters/docs/2-todoapp-bugs.md

 ![Logs](img/clearCompleted-logs.png)

+Note: You can see the log content on the trace if you have [log enrichment](https://docs.dynatrace.com/docs/shortlink/lma-log-enrichment#enableenr) enabled for that process group.

 ---
 ### Step 2 — Let's start our debugging session
 We can see that the endpoint being called is `/todos/clear_completed`.
 Let's find this in the code and set a breakpoint to see why the tasks are not being cleared.